aws/aws-cdk/docs/src/examples.rst

     .. group-tab:: TypeScript

-        Add the following import statements:
+        Add the following import statements to *lib/my_ecs_construct-stack.ts*:

         .. code-block:: typescript

             import ec2 = require('@aws-cdk/aws-ec2');
             import ecs = require('@aws-cdk/aws-ecs');

-        Add the following code to the end of the constructor:
+        Replace the comment at the end of the constructor with the following code:

         .. code-block:: typescript